One Night's Anger: Background and composition

 In 2013, Hersi Matmuja was announced as one of the contestants selected to compete in the 52nd edition of Festivali i Këngës, a competition to determine Albania's entrant for the Eurovision Song Contest 2014.
 As part from the competition's rules, the lyrics of the participating entries had to be in the Albanian language.
 The singer took part with the Albanian-language song "Zemërimi i nje natë" composed by Genti Lako and written by Jorgo Papingji.
 For the purpose of the singer's Eurovision Song Contest participation, the song was remastered and translated to "One Night's Anger".
 Musically, it is an English-language pop song.
 Hersi stated in an interview that the song is about the dangers of letting anger guide one's decisions, and the importance of thinking before reacting.

 Critical reception

 Upon its victory at Festivali i Këngës, the song received mixed reviews from music critics.
-In a Wiwibloggs review containing several reviews from individual critics, they criticised the song's English-language version, but praised the singer's vocals and the song's lyrical context.
+In a Wiwibloggs review containing several reviews from individual critics, they criticised the song's English-language version, but praised the singer's vocals and the song's lyrical content.
 Contributing writers for ESC Tips gave the song a rating of three stars out of five, describing the song as a "work-in-progress" and suggested that at the present time it would be "difficult to predict Albania's course in the contest".
 They went on to say that the instrumentation would need to be altered to juxtapose verses and chorus "[...] for those elements to provide clear separation and add layers to the song".